Skip to main content

 demonstration

-CFM International, a 50-50 joint company between GE Aerospace and Safran Aircraft Engines, has also launched a demonstration program in collaboration with Airbus to ground and flight test a direct combustion engine fueled by hydrogen.
-CFM will modify the combustor, fuel system, and control system of a GE Passport turbofan to run on hydrogen, which doesn’t generate carbon emissions during the combustion process.
+CFM International, a 50-50 joint company between GE Aerospace and Safran Aircraft Engines, continues to advance hydrogen combustion technologies with engineers working to modify the combustor, fuel system, and control system of a GE Aerospace Passport turbofan so that it can run on liquid hydrogen.